 NCASE provides training and technical assistance through the following activities:

 - Develop and disseminate materials on key topics and promising practices in school-age care

 - Provide training and technical assistance to help state agencies supported by the Child Care and Development Fund (CCDF) improve the quality and supply of school-age programs

 - Research the state of the out-of-school time (OST) workforce and identify promising practices for staff recruitment and retention

 - Collaborate with national centers and networks of out-of-school Time stakeholders to achieve the broadest possible impact

-- Help school-age programs improve children's health, safety, and overall development in all 50 states, the District of Columbia, Puerto Rico, and the U.S. territories, and American Indian, Alaska Native, and migrant/seasonal communities
+- Help school-age programs improve children's health, safety, and overall development in all 50 states; the District of Columbia; U.S. territories; and American Indian, Alaska Native, and migrant/seasonal communities

 - Support state, territory, and tribal agencies in improving program access and quality to benefit more than 1 million school-age children in families of low-income who use CCDF subsidies to pay for child care each year